justinkelly/justinkelly.github.io/_posts/2021-02-13-making-audio-recording-accessible-to-people-with-hearing-impairments.md

 [![SLSA]({{site.baseurl}}/img/2021-SLSA.png)](https://digital.collections.slsa.sa.gov.au/nodes/view/6368?keywords=)

-Lets see how accuirate each service is (as of 1 Feb 2021) in automatically transcibign the above audio recording to text
+Lets see how accurate each service is (as of 1 Feb 2021) in automatically transcribing the above audio recording to text

 ## Azure